 Q3 What initiatives can be taken to assist the broadcasting sector to become more profitable and sustainable?

-Respondent An annual market survey of consumer preference, times broadcasting services are used, which service is used, what is the consumer's needs and what irks.
+An annual market survey of consumer preference, times broadcasting services are used, which service is used, what is the consumer's needs and what irks.
 This will go a long way in making broadcasting more responsive and will help the business sector in the country to make the correct decision when using any of these services for marketing purposes.
 It will aid in streamline the industry.

-Respondent In my opinion if broadcasters especially community broadcasters which is more in need of funding can have assistance from government (Ministry of information and Communication) if would be beneficial for them e.g. a minimum monthly or annual contribution.
+In my opinion if broadcasters especially community broadcasters which is more in need of funding can have assistance from government (Ministry of information and Communication) if would be beneficial for them e.g. a minimum monthly or annual contribution.
 If more trainings can be offered to these institutions by Organizations like DW on issues of marketing, management, finances etc. Having your own buildings (studio) which in turn you lease/rent e.g. Conference/ office facilities can generate income for the entity.
 Having a tower and infrastructure sharing in place can also generate income that would lead to sustainability.
 Marketing in terms in logo paintings on your own outside boundary walls (of your premises) lets you earn an income as a broadcaster.

-Respondent CRAN needs to map out frequencies and review frequency allocations in highly populated areas.
-CRAN can encourage use of advanced technologies: telecommunication companies to be nudged to provide VOiP services as that will help increase engagement with audiences; digital technologies should be used to allow for transmission and frequencies.
-Double frequencies for the same place should be revoked to allow those who are able to use them.
-Engage media buyers and advertisers on the broadcasting relationship and what they want to see change.
-Put a requirement on all vehicles, especially so-called grey imports, to ensure that they change all radio sets to local frequencies.
+- CRAN needs to map out frequencies and review frequency allocations in highly populated areas. - CRAN can encourage use of advanced technologies: telecommunication companies to be nudged to provide VOiP services as that will help increase engagement with audiences; digital technologies should be used to allow for transmission and frequencies. - Double frequencies for the same place should be revoked to allow those who are able to use them. - Engage media buyers and advertisers on the broadcasting relationship and what they want to see change. - Put a requirement on all vehicles, especially so-called grey imports, to ensure that they change all radio sets to local frequencies.
 This issue has contributed to many taxis moving away from radio due to the fact that only the stations below the 89MHz band are playing.
-Many of the taxis are imported.
-Respondent There are a few initiatives that could greatly assist with sustainability and potentially profitability: Allow or encourage consolidation to create a few strong players who can make the necessary investment - a stronger revenue base allows for greater investment confidence.
-Make certain that there is media research available that will encourage local and South African businesses to invest marketing budgets in local radio and television channels, as opposed to Facebook and Tiktok.
-Create an industry forum for greater communication, engagement and learning through the broadcast sector.
+Many of the taxis are imported. - There are a few initiatives that could greatly assist with sustainability and potentially profitability: - Allow or encourage consolidation to create a few strong players who can make the necessary investment a stronger revenue base allows for greater investment confidence. - Make certain that there is media research available that will encourage local and South African businesses to invest marketing budgets in local radio and television channels, as opposed to Facebook and Tiktok. - Create an industry forum for greater communication, engagement and learning through the broadcast sector.
 This forum can, together with CRAN, tackle some industry wide issues such as infrastructure, foreign content, local content development (quotas help, but do very little in isolation), skills development and digital transformation.
 Increasingly, journalism and the role it plays in a healthy democracy should also be an area of concern for broadcasters as newspapers slowly disappear (along with the valuable role that their journalism plays).

-Attracting foreign direct investment into the broadcasting sector
+4.7 Attracting foreign direct investment into the broadcasting sector

 There is no consensus amongst respondents regarding the 51% Namibian ownership requirement.
-Respondent 15 believes dropping the requirement could attract investment and create jobs, while Respondent 12, Respondent 13 and Respondent 14 are in favour of keeping the foreign ownership limitation.
+Some believe that dropping the requirement could attract investment and create jobs, while others are in favour of keeping the foreign ownership limitation.
+The ownership requirement does not apply to any streaming services provided by the public Internet such as Netflix, Amazon Prime, Disney plus and others.

-Table 27: Foreign Ownership limitations
+Table 30: Foreign Ownership limitations